Good news, OpenWrt has reasonable security by default.

 Note: OpenWrt uses a read-only root file system plus a differential extension partition for all package installs and upgrades.
 When wanting to maximize usage of your precious flash space, it tends to be a better approach, to applying up-to-date OpenWrt firmware and then reinstall your packages instead of only upgrading packages, when expecting larger volumes of upgrades.

 OpenWrt devices have 2-4 common services running, which kind of mark high-value targets for malware (even when only available in your LAN-zone): Any harmless looking web site, you have visited in your browser, could use cross site request forgery tricks, abusing an unpached security flaw in one of these services.
+This could lead to malicious malware redirect attacks where website redirects to a malware site and so on.

 These high-value services in particular are: